Services for SEAS Graduate Students, Offered by the Engineering Library

 Need Further Assistance?

 One-on-one personalized research consultations/orientations are available to you in your office, at the library, or over the phone or by e-mail.
-Contact Doug McGee, Head of the Engineering Library at (215) 898-8170, email@example.com to set up an appointment.
+Contact Doug McGee, Engineering Librarian, at (215) 898-8170, email@example.com to set up an appointment.

 YOUR INPUT IS WELCOMED!
 For more information or to suggest any new services or resources, please contact: